-- participate in a distribution of securities offered under a prospectus - directly or indirectly, participate in a resale of securities traded on a domestic or foreign marketplace whether the transaction is on-exchange or off-exchange.
-This includes establishing an omnibus account with an investment dealer or being a member of the MFDA and trading securities for clients through that account.
+- participate as an underwriter in a distribution of securities offered under a prospectus - directly or indirectly, participate in a resale of securities traded on a domestic or foreign marketplace whether the transaction is on-exchange or off-exchange, unless the transaction requires reliance on a further exemption from the prospectus requirement.
+This includes establishing an omnibus account with an investment dealer and trading securities for clients through that account.